jameszah/CameraWebServerRecorder/README.md

   sending unix time when you click the Start Record button since your phone/computer should know the time.
 Timezones have not been implemented.

   If you have no SD card installed, it will show 0 freespace on the SD, and continue with other functionality.
-  When the SD runs out of diskspce, recording will stop - no deleting old stuff implemented.  (my other program have it)
+  When the SD runs out of diskspce, recording will stop - no deleting old stuff implemented.  (my other programs have it)

   You can also control this CamWebServer with simple urls, if you want to configure and start it with motioneye (or equivalent) as follows,